yuzhouguangc/yuguang_website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://cis.temple.edu/'>Department of Computer and Information Sciences</a>.
-Temple University.
+subtitle: <a href='https://cis.temple.edu/'>Department of Statistics</a>.
+University of California, Riverside.

 profile:
   align: right